 The Board has adopted a written Code of Business Conduct and Ethics (the "Code of Conduct") that applies to all of the Corporation's Directors, officers and employees.
-The objective of the Code of Conduct is to provide guidelines for maintaining the Corporation's and the Corporation's subsidiaries' integrity, reputation, honesty, accountability and impartiality.
+The objective of the Code of Conduct is to provide guidelines for maintaining the Corporation's and its subsidiaries' integrity, reputation, honesty, accountability and impartiality.
 The Code of Conduct addresses conflicts of interest, protection of the Corporation's assets, confidentiality, fair dealing with customers, suppliers, competitors and employees, insider trading, compliance with laws and reporting any illegal or unethical behaviour.

 A Director who has a material interest in a matter before the Board or any committee on which he or she serves is required to disclose such interest as soon as the Director becomes aware of it.
 In situations where a Director has a material interest in a matter to be considered by the Board or any committee on which he or she serves, such Director may be required to absent himself or herself from the meeting while discussions and voting with respect to the matter are taking place.
 Directors will also be required to comply with the relevant provisions of the BCBCA regarding conflicts of interest.
+The Code of Conduct also sets out guidance to all ABC employees for avoiding and reporting actual and perceived conflicts of interests and enforces, together with the Whistleblowing Policy (described below), the Corporation's strict policy prohibiting retaliation in response to any good faith complaints, reports or concerns related to purported violations of any aspect of the Code of Conduct.